Orthodontics (MScD)

 What skills will I practise and develop?

-• Detect deviations of the development of the dentition, of facial growth and occurrence of functional abnormalities.
+- detect deviations of the development of the dentition, facial growth, and occurrence of functional abnormalities

-• Work together in multi-disciplinary teams for the treatment of compromised (adult) patients, orthodontic surgical cases and cleft palate patients.
+- work together in multi-disciplinary teams for the treatment of compromised (adult) patients, orthodontic surgical cases and where suitable for the stage of training, cleft palate patients

-The well-structured course provides the opportunity to treat a wide variety of orthodontic patients using a range of appliances and techniques.
-During your time as an orthodontic student you will be supported by dedicated and approachable teachers and you will have the chance to produce innovative research.
-Cardiff University is a leading centre for orthodontic training and provides a world class learning environment for the aspirational clinician.
+This well-structured course provides the opportunity to treat a wide variety of orthodontic patients using a range of appliances and techniques.
+You will be supported by dedicated and approachable teachers and have the chance to produce innovative research.
+Cardiff University is a leading centre for orthodontic training, and provides a world class learning environment for the aspirational clinician.

 NHS trainees who are considering applying for this programme should contact the School of Dentistry directly to discuss tuition fees.